ds5110/git-intro/conda.md

 * [miniconda install instructions](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html)
   * I recommend the command-line install
   * Start by downloading for your platform
+  * My install is documented in the Makefile...

 ```
 make miniconda